unibas-gravis/VSDClient/README.md

 ### Interactions with the VSD : Handling Asynchronicity

 Interactions with a remote service are asynchronous by nature.
-Therefore all of the methods of the VSDConnect return a Future of the expected response type, as can be seen in the methods signatures.
+Therefore all of the methods of the VSDClient return a Future of the expected response type, as can be seen in the methods signatures.

 An intuitive explanation for a Future in scala is simply as a wrapper for the result of an asynchronous task.
-Depending on whether the task is completed succesfully or not, the Future might either contain the result of the task, or an Exception indicating what went wrong.
+Depending on whether the task is completed successfully or not, the Future might either contain the result of the task, or an Exception indicating what went wrong.

 There are mainly three ways of dealing with Future's result: